mathaim/MSNet1D/README.md

 ## Overview

 This project predicts hospital length of stay (LOS) following surgical operations using the VitalDB dataset.
 We developed MSNet1D, a multi-scale neural network architecture, and conducted systematic ablation studies comparing neural networks to gradient boosting methods.
+The base 1D‑MSNet architecture was introduced by Chen et al. (2023).

 ## Dataset